truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 ```
 ![Logpoints example in the Debugger service](/articles/developer-tool-cloud-run/debugger-logpoints-example.png)

-You need to follow some Google Cloud logpoints specification in order to know what expressions you can use (For now, I am not able to find the complete documentation...).
+You have to follow Google Cloud Logpoints specification for your logpoints to be included inside cloud logging (For now, I am not able to find the complete documentation...).
 Here is the result in Cloud Logging.

 ![Logpoints output in Cloud Logging service](/articles/developer-tool-cloud-run/logpoints-output-cloud-logging-service.png)